JetBrains/intellij-platform-plugin-template/README.md

 ## Getting started

 Before we dive into plugin development and everything related to it, it's worth mentioning the benefits of using GitHub Templates.
 By creating a new project using the current template, you start with no history and no reference to this repository.
 This allows you to create a new repository easily without copying and pasting previous content, clone repositories, or clearing the history manually.

 All you have to do is click the <kbd>Use this template</kbd> button.

 ![Use this template][file:use-this-template.png]

-After using the template to create your blank project, the [Template Cleanup][file:template_cleanup.yml] workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc. Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].
+After using the template to create your blank project, the [Template Cleanup][file:template_cleanup.yml] workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc.
+Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].

 For the last step, you have to manually review the configuration variables described in the [`gradle.properties`][file:gradle.properties] file and *optionally* move sources from the *com.github.username.repository* package to the one that works best for you.
 Then you can get to work implementing your ideas.

 > **TIP:** To use Java in your plugin, create the `/src/main/java` directory.

 ## Gradle configuration

 The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
-The `gradle-intellij-plugin` makes it possible to run the IDE with your plugin and publish your plugin to the Marketplace Repository.
+The `gradle-intellij-plugin` makes it possible to run the IDE with your plugin and publish your plugin to JetBrains Marketplace Repository.

 A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that's already been set up.
 Feel free to read through the [Using Gradle][docs:using-gradle] articles to understand your build better and learn how to customize it.

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].